echasnovski/mini.nvim/readmes/mini-diff.md

     reset = 'gH',

-    -- Hunk range textobject to be used inside operator textobject = 'gh',
+    -- Hunk range textobject to be used inside operator -- Works also in Visual mode if mapping differs from apply and reset textobject = 'gh',

     -- Go to hunk range in corresponding direction